willbrasic/UCI_Adult_Prediction/README.md

-# UCI Adult Prediction with Pytorch and Scikit-Learn
+# UCI Adult Prediction with Pytorch

 Hi there!
 Thank you for checking out my repository!
 This README.md file gives details on the neural networks used for prediction while the REAME_2.md file